dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

  Two elements in the XAML handle the hosting:

-- `WindowsFormsHost` represents the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element that enables you to host a Windows Forms control in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+- `WindowsFormsHost` represents the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element that enables you to host a Windows Forms control in a WPF application.

 - `mcl:MyControl1`, which represents `MyControl1`, is added to the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element's child collection.
-As a result, this Windows Forms control is rendered as part of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] window, and you can communicate with the control from the application.
+As a result, this Windows Forms control is rendered as part of the WPF window, and you can communicate with the control from the application.

 ### Implementing the Code-Behind File